-For an overview, you can view my CV here.
+For an overview, you can view my curriculum vitae here.

 Tourism development, commercial agriculture, people leaving for off-farm work, and conservation programs, among other trends, transform lives and landscapes.
 Who promotes these transformations, how do they happen, and what shapes their varied outcomes?
 To understand how people and environments weather change, I interview residents and officials, read government documents, and work with ecologists to measure changes in land cover.

 As people change how they put food on the table, it affects how people in communities are able to work together, where forests shrink or grow back, and how people draw on public services.
 How do different people face these choices?
 What are the impacts on communities and landscapes?
 I talk with people about how they make decisions about work on and off the farm, use forest resources, and get or give help.
 I use what I learn to further understandings of rural livelihoods in China and beyond.

 How do members of communities work together to achieve common goals, or fail to do so?
 What makes policy impacts vary across communities?
 I examine how members of different communities deal with the opportunities in their social and environmental landscapes, showing how community organization and politics—and often the land and resources surrounding a community—shape local outcomes of policies and market changes.

 How do state personnel, from bureaucrats in towns and cities to community officials charged with enforcing rules and securing benefits for their neighbors, work out responsibilities to their superiors and to the residents they serve?
 I use interviews and policy analysis to clarify how state agents manage trade-offs and how residents respond.

 Accounting for patterns of change over time across communities, households, and landscapes requires bringing together methods of quantitative analysis, qualitative comparison, narrative explanation, and mapping.
 I am working on developing robust methods for linking household, community, and landscape processes to account for patterns that demographic and econometric methods do not adequately explain.